 - Sunglasses, sun hat and sunblock.
 The sun is powerful at high elevations and in the desert.
 Dress appropriately.
 I always pack this eco-friendly sunblock on trips with me and bonus – it smells great, too.

 - Lots of layers.
 This may be the trip where you’ll need a variety of clothing.
 You’ll be at varying altitudes so temps could get really hot or really cold, plus wind and who knows what other elements.
-I love this lightweight jacket for hiking and mountain trips!
+Merino wool is perfect for a vacation like this because you can use perfect layers to help keep your body temperature regulated.
+These layers are perfect for all kinds of travel, too.

 - Water shoes.
 Seriously, you’ll want these.
 Whether you’re kayaking on Grand Lake, finding a stream to wade through in Breckenridge or hiking to Faux Falls in Moab, water shoes are a must for this trip!
 These water shoes are my favorite – I have them in gray.